hexahedron1/popuplib/README.md

 Currently there are 2 types:
 - **Popup** - simple popup, shows text, closes on key press and returns the pressed key
 - **SelectPopup** - provides a selection of options to the user, closes on enter key and returns selected item

-More types will be added in the future
+- **ColorPickerPopup** - lets the user pick a ConsoleColor with preview More types will be added in the future